MIME Sniffing

 To determine the computed MIME type of a resource, user agents must use the following MIME type sniffing algorithm:

-2. If the no-sniff flag is set, the computed MIME type is the supplied MIME type.
+1. If the supplied MIME type is an XML MIME type or HTML MIME type, the computed MIME type is the supplied MIME type.

 Abort these steps.

-4. If the supplied MIME type is an XML MIME type, the computed MIME type is the supplied MIME type.
+3. If the no-sniff flag is set, the computed MIME type is the supplied MIME type.

 Abort these steps.

-5. If the supplied MIME type’s essence is "text/html", execute the rules for distinguishing if a resource is a feed or HTML and abort these steps.
+4. If the check-for-apache-bug flag is set, execute the rules for distinguishing if a resource is text or binary and abort these steps.

 Abort these steps.